 .meta file and stores the

-.meta file must stay in the same location as the Asset file it relates to, because it contains the Asset’s ID.
-If you move or rename an Asset within Unity’s own Project window, Unity automatically moves or renames the corresponding
+.meta file must stay in the same location as the asset file it relates to, because it contains the asset’s ID.
+If you move or rename an asset within the Project window, Unity automatically moves or renames the corresponding

 .meta file to match.

-.meta file, any Materials which used that Texture no longer have a reference to the Texture.
-To fix it you would have to manually re-assign that Texture to any Materials which required it.
+.meta file, any Materials that used that Texture no longer have a reference to the Texture.
+To fix this, you would have to manually re-assign that Texture to any Materials which required it.